frozenprocess/Tigera-Presentations/2023-03-30.container-and-Kubernetes-security-policy-design/04.best-practices-for-securing-a-Kubernetes-environment/readme.md

 > **Note:** It is important to carefully manage policy order in Calico to ensure that your policies are evaluated and enforced correctly in your Kubernetes cluster.

-#### Calico policy precedence
+#### Calico un-ordered policies
-You might now be wondering what is the order number for a Calico policy when it is not defined.
-In such a case Calico policies will automatically have an order greater than `1000`.
+You might now be wondering what happens when a Calico policy is created with an un-deified order number?
+In such a case Calico policies will automatically have an order number equal to infinity, and if you have two or more of these policies the tie breaker rule will apply to determine their priority.

 #### The tie breaker rule
 In a scenario where you have multiple Calico policies without an order number or with the same order number, Calico policy engine will use their name as a tiebreaker to determine the order of policy evaluation and enforcement.

-For example, if you have two un-ordered policies named `alpha` and `zulu`, the policy engine will first evaluate and enforce the policy named `alpha` and then the policy named `zulu`.
+For example, if you have two un-ordered policies named `alpha` and `zulu`, the policy engine will first evaluate and enforce the policy named `alpha` and then the policy named `zulu`, or if you have two policies named `aac` and `aab` policy `aab` will be evaluated first.
+Keep in mind that

 #### The Log exception
 Calico allows you to create iptable log rules to log packets that match certain criteria.
 These log rules can be assigned an order number like other policies, but it is important to note that the policy that comes after a log rule will be the final decider and no other policies will be evaluated.
 Therefore, you should ensure that the policy after a log rule is configured correctly to avoid unintended consequences.